 Even though bare heads and caps of different types have become more common over the years, especially in the urban areas, this colorful turban is still worn in KP and its tribal areas, and also in the adjoining districts of Punjab.

-Whenever an important guest, especially politicians, drops in, the hosts present him the local turban as a gesture of respect.
+Whenever an important guest, especially a politician, drops in, the hosts present him with the local turban as a gesture of respect.
 The turban sometimes doesn’t quite fit the guest’s head, resulting in a comic effect.
 I wonder if the hosts make an effort to get the measurement of the visitor’s head beforehand or allow the guest to have a look in the mirror before he mounts the stage wearing an ill-fitting turban.

 Another turban, which is worn mostly in the tribal areas of KP, is a one-piece affair consisting of only a lungai, which is wrapped around a soft skull cap or just the bare head in a peculiar fashion.
 There are variations of how this turban is wrapped around by different individuals or tribes.